ex00/docker-collection/README.md

-# docker-collections
+# docker-collection
-collections of docker and docker-compose files for different services and applications
+collection of docker and docker-compose files for different services and applications